Philadelphia-Area Inflation Rate Lower than National Average in Year-Over-Year October Analysis - NewsBreak

 Philadelphia-Area Inflation Rate Lower than National Average in Year-Over-Year October Analysis

 The Philadelphia-area inflation rate from October 2020-2021 was 5.6 percent.
-Although that is relatively high, the economic indicator shows the region outperforming the nation, whose inflation rate for the same timeframe was 6.2 percent, writes Mike Shields for the Economy League.
+Albeit relatively high, the economic indicator shows the region outperforming the nation, whose inflation rate for the same timeframe was 6.2 percent, writes Mike Shields for the Economy League.

 Among the Consumer Price Index components (food, energy, and housing), the key components driving Greater Philadelphia’s inflation rate are energy and transportation, mirroring national trends.